henningjp/TestRepo/CONTRIBUTING.md

 Provide more context by answering these questions:

 * **Did the problem start happening recently** (e.g. after updating to a new version of CoolProp) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of CoolProp or on a different OS?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of Atom from [the releases page](https://github.com/atom/atom/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * If the problem is related to working with a specific fluid, **does the problem happen for all fluids or only some?**